St. Joseph Regional School, Batavia, NY

 Third Grade News

 Welcome to Third Grade!
+It’s such an exciting time!
 We are busy, busy, busy!!

 Social Studies will begin with a focus on Geography.
 Students will learn about maps, and where they are in the world.
 We will study the United States government and economic concepts to get our year started.

-In ELA we will be using the McGraw-Hill Reading Wonders program, focusing on spelling, vocabulary, reading, writing, and various strategies to build strength in our comprehension and fluency as well as our writing skills.
+In ELA we will be using the i-Ready Learning Magnetic Reading program, focusing on spelling, vocabulary, reading, writing, phonics, and various strategies to build strength in our comprehension and fluency as well as our writing skills.

 St. Joseph Regional School 2 Summit Street Batavia, New York 14020 Phone 585-343-6154 Fax 585-343-8911